liku88/MD-TECH/README.md

 # MD-TECH
-A responsive landing page made by html, css and Bootstrap
+A responsive landing page made by html, css and Bootstrap.